 A US company is considered to be under FOCI when a foreign interest has the power, whether direct or indirect, to make decisions affecting the management or operations of a company in a manner that may result in unauthorized access to classified information or may adversely affect the performance of classified contracts.
 Considerations for a FOCI determination include the country of the foreign owner's record of economic and government espionage against US targets as well as compliance with pertinent US laws, the type and sensitivity of information requiring protection, and other matters.
 DCSA generally requires one of three security agreements, each including a special board structure, for companies deemed to be under majority foreign control or influence.

-Proxy agreements and voting trust agreements require the appointment of three proxy holders or voting trustees who are both cleared US citizens and elected to the company’s board of directors.
+The first two of these, proxy agreements and voting trust agreements, require the appointment of three proxy holders or voting trustees respectively who are both cleared US citizens and elected to the company's board of directors.
 Representatives of the parent companies (including US parents) and their affiliates are not eligible to serve on a proxy or voting trust board.

 The third arrangement, the SSA, allows for a board that includes three cleared independent US citizens (outside directors), any cleared US citizen management team members who also serve as directors (officer/directors), and the representatives of the parent companies (Inside directors, who may or may not be US citizens).
 Under an SSA, the number of outside directors must exceed the number of inside directors.